GCDeveloper/js-sandbox/README.md

 `node <scriptname> <arguments>`

+You will also need to specify the pathname, relative to the current working directory (cwd) of your terminal.

-For example, <scriptname> could be generators.js and <arguments> could be 10 6 and therefore you command would be:
+For example, <scriptname> could be ./functions/generators.js and <arguments> could be 10 6 and therefore you command would be:

 `node generators.js 10 6`